siggame/colisee-db/README.md

 # colisee-db
-Microservice containing the PostgreSQL Database for the Arena and Web
+Microservice containing the PostgreSQL Database for the Arena and Web.